-- When your trainer succeeds or encounters an unrecoverable error, Cloud ML Engine halts all job processes and cleans up the resources.
+- When your training job succeeds or encounters an unrecoverable error, Cloud ML Engine halts all job processes and cleans up the resources.

 Exactly one replica is designated the master.
 This task manages the others and reports status for the job as a whole.
-It's asserted in the previous list that the training service runs until "your trainer" succeeds or encounters an unrecoverable error.
+The training service runs until your job succeeds or encounters an unrecoverable error.
 In the distributed case, it is the status of the master replica that signals the overall job status.

 If you are running a single-process job, the sole replica is the master for the job.

 One or more replicas may be designated as workers.
-These replicas do their portion of the work as you designate in your trainer.
+These replicas do their portion of the work as you designate in your job configuration.

 One or more replicas may be designated as parameter servers.
 These replicas coordinate shared model state between the workers.

-There are steps in the description above where you might assume that a machine learning service would intervene or control processing but where Cloud ML Engine doesn't.
-The training service is designed to have as little an impact on your trainer as possible.
-This means you can focus on the TensorFlow code that makes the model you want instead of being confined by a rigid structure.
-Essentially this means that Cloud ML Engine doesn't know or take interest in your application's implementation.
+The Cloud ML Engine training service is designed to have as little impact on your application as possible.
+This means you can focus on your TensorFlow code to define the model you want instead of being confined by a rigid structure.

 - Provide a way to get training data and evaluation data.